What is Drug and Alcohol Detox?

 - Feeling depressed

 With some of these symptoms, physician care might be necessary.
-If severe symptoms arise, call a medical professional immediately.
+If severe symptoms arise, call a professional immediately.

 Examination for Detox